noproblem-james/datascience_topics/topics/data_eng/data_engineering.md

 # Data Engineering
+## Overview
-Enables data driven decision making by collecting, profiling, storing, transforming, and visualizing data.
+Enables data driven decision-making by collecting, profiling, storing, transforming, and visualizing data.

+Data Engineering comprises all engineering and operational tasks required to make data available for the end-user, whether for the purposes of analytics, model building, app development, etc.
+Take raw data, do work to it, and deliver a clean dataset to whoever needs it.

+DS Hierarchy of needs:
+1. Collect,
+2. Move/store,
+3. explore/transform,
+4. aggregate/label,
+5. learn/optimize

+ Move Store: reliable data flow, infrastrucure, pipelines, etl, storage, Explore/Transform: cleaning anomaly detection, and prep. in some ways, a blend of a data scientist and a software engineer. core role: data warehouses, data lakes, and data pipelines

 Activities include but not limited to:
 - Data Acquisition
 - Data Profiling